18 Ultic Soils

 US - SANDY ULTIC SOILS

 Sandy Ultic Soils occur in weathered aeolian sands.
-They have relatively lower CEC and available water than is typical of Ultic Soils.
+They have lower CEC and available water than is typical of Ultic Soils.

 USE

-Soils that have an Ea or Er horizon.
+Sandy Ultic Soils that have an Ea or Er horizon.

 Albic Sandy Ultic Soils